5 from 22 votes

 What you’ll love:

-• Bright flavor: infusing the spices in warm melted butter helps to intensify their flavor, much like blooming cocoa powder.
+• Bright flavor: infusing the spices in warm melted butter helps to intensify their flavor, much like blooming cocoa powder in my chocolate cake recipe.
 This also means you won’t have to soften cold, straight-from-the-fridge butter before you can begin!

 • Customizable: you can chill the dough for just 30 minutes, but if you like thicker cookies, chill it for an hour.
 You can of course chill longer (several days) as long as you keep the dough covered.
 Note that the dough will be a bit hard to scoop and may need to sit at room temperature a bit if you let it chill for more than an hour.